HIP-infrastructure/hip-doc/user_documentation/README.rst

 HIP user documentation
 =============================

 User documentation for the Human Intracerebral EEG Platform.
+Written using Sphinx.